Sourcing in China or Asia

-Many importer admit product inspection helps them avoid most of these problems and many others.
-Having the inspector visit the factory before shipping ensures your expectations are met.
+Many importer admit product inspection company helps them avoid most of these problems and many others.
+Having the quality inspector visit the factory before shipping ensures your expectations are met.
 It also gives you the transparency to forecast any potential delays in production or shipping.

 But why some importers might choose not to outsource quality inspection to a third party QC company?
 And some importers choose to work closely with the QC company?

 Why some importers don’t use third party quality inspection Service